IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 # Simple Combo

 Use the Simple Combo component to allow users to select an option from a predefined list of choices or enter their own value.
-When the user clicks on the dropdown arrow, a dropdown list of options is displayed, and they can either select one of the options or search for a value from the input.
+The user can search for a value typing in the Combo Input or click on the dropdown arrow and select one of the options from the displayed dropdown list.
 The Single Select Combo is visually identical to the [ Ignite UI for Angular Single Select ComboBox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/simple-combo.html)

 > [!Note]
 > The Combo has two layout options: Combo with Single Select `(Simple Combo)` and [Combo (Multiple Select) ](combo.md)